The Planted Pantry » Recipes » Crispy Polenta Fries

 Let’s Get Cooking

-Place the fries into the air-fryer in an even layer and set it to air fry at 400 degrees Fahrenheit for 8 minutes, flipping once halfway through.
-Then, sprinkle the plant-based parmesan overtop all of the pieces and air-fry at 400 F for another 2 minutes.
+Place the fries into the air-fryer in a single layer and set it to air fry at 400 degrees Fahrenheit for 8 minutes, flipping once halfway through.
+Then, sprinkle the plant-based parmesan overtop all of the pieces and air-fry at 400°F for another 2 minutes.

 before and after of fries cooked in air fryer